DeonticAI/documentation/README.md

 ### Submitting Feedback
-When you’re happy with a requirement, click the `Create` button.
+When you’re happy with a requirement, enter your final requiremen in the `Description` field and click the `Create` button.
 Since the goal of this demo is to collect your feedback on its reviewing capabilities, you cannot click `Create` without first clicking `Review`.

 When you click the `Create` button, a review form will appear that invites you to give feedback on the requirement review.
-First, this form will show you your original requirement and your final requirement.
+First, this form will show you your original requirement and your final requirement, if you have entered this final requirement in the `Description field`.
 Next, it asks several questions:

 1. Is the final requirement better than the original one?
 2. Were the suggestions provided by the tool useful?